Trump sells tax plan: ‘There’s never been tax cuts like we’re talking about’

 “We have a wonderful senator, a great, great senator, who is a yes vote,” Trump said.
 “But he’s home recovering from a pretty tough situation.”

-Citing the Senate process called “budget reconciliation,” which gives Republicans until Friday to pass the health care legislation, the president said they will wait a few months before being able to vote on it.
+Citing the Senate process called “budget reconciliation,” which gives Republicans until Friday to pass health care legislation without a filibuster threat, the president said they will wait a few months before being able to vote on it.

 Now, the legislative focus shifts to tax reform, which Trump has been eager to tackle since taking office.